ancorasir/ME336-2020Spring/Simulation/ReadMe.md

 For example, the letter "C" can be seen as part of an ellipse curve.
 After specify the center, major axis and minor axis, you can obtain the path from the ellipse curve equation.

-Please submit a power point, video of the simulation and code in one week.
+Please submit the following materials in one week:
+  - A power point describing your project,
+  - A video of the simulation,
+  - The COVID-19.py file.

 ## Project 2: Simulated Robot Player